 Lovejoy’s has a vast selection of teas and many vegetarian options for sandwiches.
 This place is super popular, therefore, prior reservations are recommended.

 Lovejoy’s Tea Room is clearly a popular choice as Carole from Weekend Adventures Update also writes:

 Lovejoy’s Tea Room in San Francisco is very traditional.
-It’s not super fancy, but it is very satisfying and as cozy as anything you’d find in England.
+It’s not super fancy, but it is very satisfying and as cosy as anything you’d find in England.

-My favorite tea is the delicious black vanilla with lavender and the fragrant decaf Lady Grey with apricot.
+My favourite tea is the delicious black vanilla with lavender and the fragrant decaf Lady Grey with apricot.
 Most people dress up, and women wear sweet hats.

 Opus One, Radisson Blu Edwardian Manchester Hotel, Manchester, England

 If you visit Manchester, a trip is not complete without a proper afternoon tea.
 For a decadent experience, visit the Radisson Blu Edwardian Manchester Hotel, which is housed in one of Manchester’s key historic buildings, the historic Free Trade Hall.